 }

 Notice that this function is identical to the one you created in shader_support.js.

+Note The JavaScript # prefix that defines private members is not used in this book because the lack of visibility from subclasses limits the use of inheritance.

 Finally, add an export for the SimpleShader class such that it can be accessed and instantiated outside of this file.